SpiderLabs/OWASP-CRS-Documentation/quickstart.rst

 .. code-block:: bash

-	cd /etc/httpd/owasp-modsecurity-crs/
+	cd /etc/httpd/modsecurity.d/owasp-modsecurity-crs/
 	mv modsecurity_crs_10_setup.conf.example modsecurity_crs_10_setup.conf

 Only one more step!
 We now have to tell our web server where our rules are.
-We do this by including the rule configuration files.
-Again we are demonstrating using Apache but it is similar on other systems see the :doc:`install` page for details.
+We do this by including the rule configuration files in our httpd.conf file.
+Again, we are demonstrating using Apache but it is similar on other systems see the :doc:`install` page for details.

 .. code-block:: bash